Imagine you are generating a set of 2-way tests for this System Under Test

-The best and easiest way to make this happen is to use the Requirements Feature in Hexawise.
+The best and easiest way to make this happen is to use the Forced Interactions in Hexawise.

-You should ask yourself these questions when using the Requirements feature.
+You should ask yourself these questions when using the feature.

 What is the Expected Result you need to see?
 "Confirm that one of the children receives a free ticket".

 How many specific values must be present in the test case?
 5 specific values.
-(If the answer to this question was only 1 or 2, we would be able to use the Expected Results feature in Auto-Scripting; we wouldn't need to force these values to appear together in a single test case becuase a simple set of 2-way tests would automatically ensure coverage of every single pair of test inputs).
+(If the answer to this question was only 1 or 2, we would be able to use the Expected Results feature in Auto-Scripting; we wouldn't need to force these values to appear together in a single scenario because a simple set of 2-way tests would automatically ensure coverage of every single pair of test conditions).

 What specific values need to be present in the test case?
 (1) From: US, (2) To: India, (3) OW or RT: Round Trip, (4) Adults: More than 1, and (5) Children: More than 1.
-So we will specify these 5 specific values using the Requirements feature.
+So we will specify these 5 specific values using the Forced Interactions feature.

 What parameters do not impact the outcome?
 Direct or Layover does not impact the result.
 Class of travel does not impact the result.
-So do not enter any specific values when you use the Requirements feature.
+So do not enter any specific values when you use the Forced Interactions feature.

-Here's what the selection process would look like in the Requirements screen:
+Here's what the selection process would look like in the Forced Interactions screen:

 Assuming you are using two-way testing strength...

-If you have more than 2 values that must appear together in a test case in order to trigger an Expected Result, you should probably use the Requirements feature.
+If you have more than 2 values that must appear together in a test case in order to trigger an Expected Result, you should probably use the Forced Interactions feature.

 If you have an Expected Result that can be triggered with only one or two test inputs, you do not need to do anything special, You can simply document the Expected Result in the Auto-Scripting screen.

-You SHOULD specifiy the values that will impact the Expected Result.
+You SHOULD specify the values that will impact the Expected Result.